-8.2 Power Consumption
+10.1.1 Power Consumption

-In the past when I upgraded my desktop PC I would recycle it as a poor man's server.
+In the past when I've upgraded our desktop PCs would recycle one as a poor man's server.
 The downside of using a desktop as a server is it draws about 80 watts.
 I've been happy with the various ThinkPad's I've owned over the years so decided to use a laptop as the server.
 This reduced AC power consumption to about 20 watts.

-New Hampshire has relatively expensive electrical power about \$.20 per kWh.
+New Hampshire has relatively expensive electrical power about \$0.22 per kWh (2024).
 An 80 watt load running 24/7 consumes about 2 kWh per day or 57.6 kWh a month.
-At \$.20 a kWh the server costs \$11.52 a month, using a laptop reduced cost to \$2.88 per month.
+At \$0.22 a kWh the server costs \$12.67 a month, using a laptop reduced cost to \$3.16 per month.

-8.3 Virtual Input Devices
+10.2 Virtual Input Devices

 I found a nifty utility called Input Director that enables keyboard and mouse sharing.
 You configure Input Director to specify where, relative to your main display, the slave device resides.
 I only have one slave located to the left of the main LCD.
 Moving the mouse to the left side of the screen switches peripheral input control to the laptop.
 I find this much more convenient than using the KVM.
 Being a laptop when the screen is blanked wakeup is virtually instantaneous.

-The only downside I've found is you have to make sure the mouse is back on the main screen if you reboot the slave or you lose the ability to control the main computer.
+The only downside I've noticed is making sure the mouse is back on the main screen if you reboot the slave device.
+If not during the boot process you lose the ability to control the main computer until it finishes.